Action by each of us

 - Socialize and stay connected

 - If you’re in a good relationship, work to keep it successful

 4. Vote for health

 Government action can make a big difference when it comes to health.
 If it wasn't for government action, for instance, most of us would probably still be smoking and forcing our family, friends and colleagues to inhale harmful cigarette smoke.

 Unfortunately, governments are sometimes slow to act.
 That's perhaps because of the financial support received from businesses that produce unhealthy products and because of the lobbyists businesses employ to influence government.
 As one former Secretary of State for Health admitted a few years ago, it was hard enough taking on the tobacco industry.
 They didn't think they could realistically take on the food and drink industry as well.

 Fortunately, as we've seen in recent years, public opinion can make a difference.
 It can help governments stand up to business, for instance on the issue of sugary drinks.
-So, use your vote to support parties that are prepared to take action to improve health (including tackling vested business interests where these are putting public health at risk).
+So, use your vote to support parties that are prepared to recognise that prevention is better than cure and to take action to achieve this.
 And support campaigns for healthier food and drink and a healthier environment.

 1. Make sure you look after your body, your mind and your relationships